Yoshida Metal Industry

 Yoshida Metal Industry Co.
-Ltd also known as Yoshikin is a metal manufacturing company known for its production of GLOBAL knives.
+Ltd also known as Yoshikin is a Japanese metal manufacturing company known for its production of GLOBAL knives.

 History

 The company was founded in 1954 in the Niigata Prefecture.
 The company originally focused on tableware but switched its focus to high carbon stainless steel blades in 1960.

 In 1985 it introduced the GLOBAL brand of knives and currently has an international presence.